Ritik-JS/Alumini/FEATURES_SUMMARY.md

 ## 💡 Conclusion

-The Alumni Portal is a **production-ready, feature-rich application** that provides comprehensive networking and engagement tools for alumni communities.
+The AlumUnity is a **production-ready, feature-rich application** that provides comprehensive networking and engagement tools for alumni communities.
 With its modern tech stack, intuitive UI, and extensive feature set, it serves as an excellent portfolio project and a solid foundation for a real-world deployment.

 **Total Development Effort**: ~85-100 credits (3-4 months)